-Setting Description Factory Default If this device is not the root, and it has not received a hello message from the root in an amount of time equal to "Max.
-Numerical value input Age," then this device will reconfigure itself as a root.
-Once two 20 by user or more devices on the network are recognized as a root, the 20 devices will renegotiate to set up a new Spanning Tree topology.
+Setting Description Factory Default Numerical value input by user If this device is not the root, and it has not received a hello message from the root in an amount of time equal to "Max.
+Age," then this device will reconfigure itself as a root.
+Once 20 two or more devices on the network are recognized as a root, the devices will renegotiate a new Spanning Tree topology.